nopn0p/rkorova/README.md

 shitty LD_PRELOAD userland rootkit

 ### Features
-* (some) anti-debugging - strings are xor'ed out and rkorova cleans up after itself
+* (some) anti-debugging - strings are xor'ed out and rkorova cleans up after itself. rkorova also breaks ptrace with a HILARIOUS message of your choice!
 * hides files and directories through username and magic GID
 * shitty plaintext backconnect shell
 * accept() backdoor [plaintext only, working on crypto]